The Denver Area Council – Frontier District serves Denver Public Schools.

 - Advancement & Recognition Chair – Greg Holt The district advancement program provides youth and adults the knowledge and skills necessary to have a great unit advancement program.
 We counsel and train leadership on record keeping, merit badge counseling techniques, and the requirements for becoming an Eagle Scout.

 - Activities & Civic Services Chair – J.D.
 Leonard Phone: 303.960.5723.
 The district helps units to coordinate events and activities.
 In addition to having district-sponsored events, units are encouraged to sponsor their own events and invite units from around the district to participate.

 - District Day Camp Director – Paul Leadholm

 - Health & Safety Chair – Vacant.
 Every Scout leader strives to provide fun-filled programs.
 The safety of those programs is imperative.
 District health and safety resource were created to help ensure that activities are conducted in accordance with BSA guidelines.
 The district offers training and counseling in such topics as, The Guide to Safe Scouting, Safety Afloat, Climb on Safely, Bicycle Safety, and Swim Defense.

-- Finance Chair – Brian Brown
+- Finance Chair – Vacant

-- Family Investment in Character – Vacant
+- Family Investment in Character – Sherrie Boyle

 - Popcorn Chair – Darren Hobbs